Robert Biddulph (British Army officer): Military career

 Educated at Twyford School and the Royal Military Academy, Woolwich, Biddulph was commissioned into the Royal Artillery in 1853.
 He served in the Crimean War and was present at the Siege of Sevastopol in 1854.
 He then served in the Indian Mutiny, and was Brigade Major during the Siege of Lucknow in 1857.

 In 1871 he was selected to be Assistant Adjutant-General at the War Office and then in 1879 he succeeded Sir Garnet Wolseley as High Commissioner and Commander-in-Chief of Cyprus.
 In 1886, he returned to London to be Inspector-General of Recruiting and two years later became Director-General of Military Education.
 In 1893 he was briefly Quartermaster-General to the Forces.
-Later that year he became Governor of Gibraltar, serving as such until 1900.
-He was Colonel Commandant of Royal Artillery, and was placed on retired pay on 26 August 1902.
+Later that year, he became Governor of Gibraltar, serving as such until 1900.
+He was Colonel Commandant of the Royal Artillery, and was placed on retired pay on 26 August 1902.

 His final appointment, in 1904, was as Army Purchase Commissioner: in that capacity he abolished the purchase of commissions.

 He was appointed Knight Grand Cross of the Order of the Bath in the 1899 Birthday Honours.
 Biddulph's Gate in Famagusta in Cyprus is named after him.